Our Senior Team

 Glen holds an advanced diploma in Occupational Health and Safety with Sustainability in Perth, Western Australia, as well as a Diploma in Frontline Management with the Australian Institute of Management.

-Matt completed a Bachelor of Commerce, majoring in Human Resources, at the University of Canterbury.
+Phil has a Bachelor of Laws and a Bachelor of Arts majoring in Political Science from the University of Canterbury.